AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/migrate-on-premise-content-cloud.md

 1. On the On-premise instance select **Tools** > **Operations** > **Content Migration** > **Content Transfer**.

 1. Select **Content Transfer**, create a migration set, and paste the extraction key copied from the cloud acceleration manager.
-This verifies the key and shows the validity after entering the value.
+This establishes a connection between the source and the target.
+Then it verifies the key and shows the validity after entering the value.

 1. Enable the **Include versions** option to include the file versions.
  ![](./assets/migration-create-migration-set.png)

 1. Provide the path you want to migrate and click **Save**.
-This establishes a connection between the source and the target.
 For example,  `/content/we-retail`
 or
 `/content/dam/wknd-events`